vdmitriyev/vdmitriyev.github.io/src-md-blog/content/research/article4-team-publication-in-latex.md

-Title: How to write a team publication in LaTeX and dont get mad
+Title: How to Write a Team Publication in LaTeX and Dont Get Mad
 Date: 2015-05-29 18:00
 Tags: collection, phd, research, latex, writing